maniteja-kamsali/Python_Introduction/README.md

 class B(A):
     pass
 ```
-** Using OOP in Python, we can restrict access to methods and variables.
+**Using OOP in Python, we can restrict access to methods and variables.
 This prevents data from direct modification which is called encapsulation.
-In Python, we denote private attributes using underscore as the prefix i.e single _ or double __. **
+In Python, we denote private attributes using underscore as the prefix i.e single _ or double __.**

+**Polymorphism is an ability (in OOP) to use a common interface for multiple forms (data types).Suppose, we need to color a shape, there are multiple shape options (rectangle, square, circle).
+However we could use the same method to color any shape.
+This concept is called Polymorphism.**